-- Project construction and operation must comply with applicable federal, state, local and utility laws and requirements. - Project construction and operation must comply with State Cultural and Historic Resource requirements and tribal consultation as required by Governor's Executive Order 21-01.
-Projects cannot negatively impact tribal rights and resources. - Must serve the intended purpose of the contract for the duration of the performance period. - All entities involved must comply with Washington State Prevailing Wage. - Comply with Washington State Environmental Policy Act (SEPA).
+- Project construction and operation must comply with applicable federal, state, local and utility laws and requirements. - Project construction and operation must comply with State Cultural and Historic Resource requirements and tribal consultation as required by Governor's Executive Order 21-01. - Must serve the intended purpose of the contract for the duration of the performance period. - All entities involved must comply with Washington State Prevailing Wage. - Comply with Washington State Environmental Policy Act (SEPA).